Brian Anderson Player Props: Brewers vs. Mariners

 Brian Anderson At The Plate

-- In seven games this season (41.2%), Anderson has picked up an RBI, and in three of those games (17.6%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Anderson has picked up an RBI in seven games this season (38.9%), with two or more RBI in three of them (16.7%).

-- He has scored in 52.9% of his games this year, with more than one run scored in 17.6%.
+- He has scored in 50.0% of his games this season, with more than one run scored in 16.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.